eviau/meditativegames/README.md

 You can view it in any browser at https://eviau.github.io/meditativegames/

 ### information about the piece
-The code was written late at night, before the Boston Hackathon for Terrible Ideas.
+The code was written late at night, before the [Boston Hackathon for Terrible Ideas])(https://bostonstupidhackathon.com/).
 It was then submitted to [Le Dépotoir](https://le-depotoir.itch.io/) 30 min jam, during which I wrote the first draft of this essay.